YueLiPicasso/unification/UserGuide.md

 Representation of first order logic terms for the algorithms

-Loading modules for your calculation
+Loading modules and doing calculation

-Example sessions

 ##You need to install
 GHCi, version >= 7.8.3